 Check that the engine cooling air intake screen is free of obstruction by grass clippings or debris and clean if required.
-Also, cylinder head cooling fins should be inspected and cleaned if any build-up of debris is noted.
-Refer to Cylinder Head Cooling Fins on page
+Also, cylinder head cooling fins should be inspected and cleaned if any build-up of debris is noted [remove two (2) cylinder head access panels to inspect and clean].
+Refer to Cleaning Cylinder Head Cooling Fins on page 56 for this procedure.